niallguerin/vendelligence-webapp-personal/README.md

 Vendelligence personal information retrieval, filtering, and note-taking web application.

 ## Description
 Vendelligence was an information retrieval and filtering tool for software vendor products and open source projects.
-It integrated with the Google Custom Search API, now the Programmable Search API.

 It was developed to support my own technical information needs when working on IT projects in consulting and researching topics on the fly as a developer.
 I tended to return back to the same trusted sources frequently and used common patterns for querying and note-taking.